-Indigent policy was reviewed by Council on 20 April 2011 which makes provision that an indigent is defined as the total income of all occupants is not more than equal than the amount received by one state pensioner.
-Indigent register in process of compilation and should be completed during 2011.
-Indigent register being compiled - 9 wards visited.
+Indigent policy was reviewed by Council on 31 May 2012 which makes provision that an indigent is defined as the total income of all occupants is not more than equal than the amount received by one state pensioner.
+Indigent register to be reviewed in 2012.